-The College of Public Health has welcomed five new faculty this fall, and we will be introducing them over the next few weeks, beginning with Mohammed Rifat Haider, PhD, who has joined the Department of Health Policy and Management as an assistant professor.
+The College of Public Health has welcomed five new faculty this fall, and we will be introducing them over the next few weeks, beginning with Mohammad Rifat Haider, PhD, who has joined the Department of Health Policy and Management as an assistant professor.

 What brought you to the field of public health?